Microcom Networking Protocol: MNP 5

 An even more radical change was made for MNP 5, introducing on-the-fly data compression in the modem.
 With MNP 5, the data received from the computer are first compressed with a simple algorithm, and then passed into the MNP 4 packetizing system for transmission.
 On best-case data the system offered about 2:1 compression, but in general terms about 1.6:1 was typical, at least on text.
 As a result, a 2400 bit/s modem would appear to transfer text at ~4000 bit/s.

 This dramatic increase in throughput allowed Microcom modems to remain somewhat competitive with models from other companies that were otherwise nominally much faster.
 For instance, Microcom generally produced 1200 and 2400 bit/s modems using commodity parts, while companies like USRobotics and Telebit offered models with speeds up to 19200 bit/s.

 However, this improvement in performance was only available if modems on both ends supported MNP.
 That made the system only really attractive for sites installing the modems at both ends of the links; for dial-up services like bulletin board systems (BBS) there was no compelling reason to use a Microcom device when the end-user was unlikely to have one.
-Even in the cases where the user was in control of both ends of the link, Microcom's "proprietary" modems were less interesting than models from other companies that offered much higher "real world" throughputs.
+Even in the cases where the user was in control of both ends of the link, Microcom's proprietary modems were less interesting than models from other companies that offered much higher real-world throughputs.

-In order to create a market for Microcom modems, starting with MNP 5 they took the radical step of licensing the entire MNP suite for free.
-The idea was that this would dramatically increase the number of modems with MNP installed, making "real" Microcom modems more attractive.
+In order to create a market for Microcom modems, starting with MNP 5, they took the radical step of licensing the entire MNP suite for free.
+The idea was that this would dramatically increase the number of modems with MNP installed, making Microcom modems more attractive.
 Moreover, newer standards with improved performance would offer even better performance when there was a Microcom modem at both ends of the link.

 This plan backfired.
-The introduction of the greatly improved LAPM compression system in the v.42bis standard outpaced Microcom's own advancements, diluting the value of a "real" Microcom model almost to zero.
-Using v.42bis and commodity parts, a huge number of low-cost modems with even better performance that Microcom's were soon available.
-Although Microcom continued to introduce newer standards, they were largely ignored and Microcom stopped being a force in the market.
+The introduction of the greatly improved LAPM compression system in the V.42bis standard outpaced Microcom's own advancements, diluting the value of a "real" Microcom model almost to zero.
+Using V.42bis and commodity parts, a huge number of low-cost modems with even better performance that Microcom's were soon available.
+Although Microcom continued to introduce newer standards, they were largely ignored, and Microcom stopped being a force in the market.